Do I Have PA?

 Since each of these conditions are relatively common and can have other causes, they are usually treated separately without any connection to primary aldosteronism.
 Patients are sent to separate specialists without team-based coordination of their care, and on the long road to a belated diagnosis of PA, they are unsuccessfully treated for widely differing disorders while hyperaldosteronism remains ignored.

 In many patients, and particularly those with resistant hypertension, the following signs and symptoms are highly indicative of primary aldosteronism:

-- “Brain fog” or cognitive impairment ranging from memory loss to difficulty focusing, confusion, and sometimes even seizures,
+- Cognitive impairment or “brain fog” ranging from memory loss to difficulty focusing, confusion, and sometimes even seizures,

 - Reduced resistance to stress, and